Dr. Jay Bulloch, DAOM, LAc, C.SMA

 Acupuncture has been used to successfully treat musculoskeletal pain for many centuries.
 More recent scientific research has not only verified the physiological effects and benefits of acupuncture, it has also provided valuable insight and knowledge that can be used to enhance the therapeutic benefits of this effective treatment.
-It has also provided greater insight that enables clinicians to address the root cause of pain and injuries.
+Continued research has provided greater insight that enables clinicians to address the root cause of pain and injuries.
 Sports Medicine Acupuncture® is a groundbreaking and unique modern strategy that combines modern science, cutting-edge sports medicine, and traditional holistic medical principals from Chinese medicine to revolutionize the way we address painful conditions related to musculoskeletal injury and dysfunction.
 While developed for athletes, Sports Medicine Acupuncture is effective for all types of musculoskeletal pain, regardless of cause–be it playing sport, working out at the gym, poor posture, or from long hours sitting in front of a computer.
 By combing modern research on body mechanics along with the best from both Western sports medicine and traditional Chinese medicine, Sports Medicine Acupuncture provides more comprehensive and long lasting benefits than either system of medicine can on its own.

 Sports Medicine Acupuncture incorporates a number of principals and modalities into a unified system.
 What makes it unique and more sophisticated than other methods of acupuncture or sports medicine is the combined use of comprehensive postural and functional assessment and specific treatment techniques of muscle motor points, myofascial pathways, and traditional acupuncture channel systems.
 The motor points are located at the central aspect of the muscle where the motor nerve enters the muscle.
 They have the greatest influence on electrical or nerve activity, and, as a result, the greatest impact on pain and dysfunction of that muscle.
 The myofascial pathways are sheets of fabric-like connective tissue that functionally integrate the entire musculoskeletal system.
 Stability, strain, tension, fixation, structural resilience, and postural disparities are all transmitted through the myofascial network.